Skip to content

 12. Louisiana Tech University

-Louisiana Tech has a reputation for excellence in engineering, business, and applied sciences.
+Louisiana Tech has a reputation for excellence in engineering (the College of Engineering and Science is nationally respected for cyber engineering and biomedical engineering), business, computer science, and aviation.
+Louisiana Tech is one of only a few universities to offer undergraduate cyber engineering degrees, and its partnership with the Cyber Innovation Center in Bossier City provides direct industry connections.
 A 3.0 GPA places you within the admissions range, though strong math and science coursework will help with competitive STEM majors.
-The Ruston campus provides hands-on research opportunities and a welcoming student community.
+The Ruston campus provides hands-on research opportunities and a welcoming student community — and Louisiana Tech has been among the best-value regional universities in the South for more than a decade thanks to its combination of affordable tuition and engineering-focused scholarships.

 • Location: Ruston, LA